sigmavirus24/github3.py/docs/source/index.rst

 github3.py is wrapper for the `GitHub API`_ written in python.
 The design of github3.py is centered around having a logical organization of the methods needed to interact with the API.
-As an example, let's get information about a
+In order to use it, you should get a token in `github <https://github.com/settings/tokens>`_ as password.
-user:
+As an example, let's get information about a user:

 .. code-block:: python

     from github3 import login

-    gh = login('sigmavirus24', password='<password>')
+    gh = login('sigmavirus24', password='<github_token>')

     sigmavirus24 = gh.me()
     # <AuthenticatedUser [sigmavirus24:Ian Stapleton Cordasco]>